 by James Cummings on Nov 7, 2018

-Before you pack up your passport, you’ll need to keep a few things in mind and securing a good accommodation should be top of your list.
+Before you pack up your passport, you’ll need to keep a few things in mind, and securing good accommodation should be top of your list.
 You may have some nice friends who’ll keep you comfortable with their couches or you may choose to lodge in a hotel or youth hostel.
 But except you’re staying for just a couple of weeks, you’ll soon start feeling homeless in a new country!

-While you may think of getting a nice and affordable accommodation in a big city and close to landmark sights in your new country of permanent residence will be easy, this isn’t often the reality.
+While you may think of getting nice and affordable accommodation in a big city and close to landmark sights in your new country of permanent residence will be easy, this isn’t often the reality.
 Typically, those are often choice areas and are often pricey, so you may have to be a bit more flexible on the best place to live within your budget.

 Here are a few things to note about housing when emigrating: